KaueMiziara/k-basic-ciphers/README.md

 ## How to build from source
 Can be built using cmake, as long you have the dependencies installed.<br>

-Firstly, clone the source code (or download the .zip file):
+First, clone the source code (or download the .zip file):
 ```bash
 git clone https://github.com/KaueMiziara/kciphers-with-cxxqt.git
 ```
-Then, open the directory in the terminal use cmake to build the executable:<br>
+Then, open the directory in the terminal and use cmake to build the executable:<br>
 ```bash
 cd path/to/directory